MobinEzzati/CryptoApp/README.md

 - **Haptic Feedback**

-## Usage
+### Usage

-1-View Cryptocurrency Prices: The app displays a list of cryptocurrencies along with their current prices and icons.
+1. **View Cryptocurrency Prices**: The app displays a list of cryptocurrencies along with their current prices and icons.

+2. **Manage Portfolio**: Add new cryptocurrencies to your portfolio, update existing ones, or remove them as needed.

+3. **Real-Time Updates**: The app fetches real-time data to ensure your portfolio is always up-to-date with the latest market information.

+4. **Experience Enhanced UX**: Enjoy smooth interactions with haptic feedback and custom UI elements.

 2-Manage Portfolio: Add new cryptocurrencies to your portfolio, update existing ones, or remove them as needed.